maayane/PhotoFit/README.md

   <img src="./test/result_fit_sed_mat/L_bb_evo.png" width="350">
 </p>

-If you have done the fit using mcmc, `Pyphot` will calculate the errors on the luminosity L. To avoid doing this again and again after the first time you ran `PhotoFit.` , set the `error_lum_ran` to `True`:
+If you have done the fit using mcmc, `PyPhot` will calculate the errors on the luminosity L. To avoid doing this again and again after the first time you ran `PhotoFit.`, set the `error_lum_ran` to `True`:

 ```python
 >>> PhotoFit.plot_L_in_time(Best)